-These houses tend to be smaller and often have lovely small details.
-Here’s some things to consider if you are buying one of these:
+Here’s some things to consider if you are buying a dolls house:

 1. What size are you looking for.
-Generally these come in lots of different sizes – you can get bedsits, two storey ones with just two rooms or three storey ones with multiple rooms like the one featured above.
+Generally these come in lots of different sizes – you can get bedsits, two storey ones with just two rooms or three storey ones with multiple rooms.
 When considering what size house to buy, think about how much space you have in your house to put it, how old your child is and how long you want it to stay in your house for.
 If you plan on keeping it for years, it’s worth investing a little more.
 However, if you’re not sure your children will like it, maybe purchase a smaller, cheaper one to start with.

 3. What does it come with.
 Some houses come furnished while others come empty.
 It is possible to buy furniture for each room, but it can be pricey, so make sure you consider this extra cost when purchasing your house.
 It’s unusual for the houses to come with dolls.
 In the past, most peg dolls were very similar, but recently I’ve spotted lots of different dolls – African and Asian ones, as well as grandparents, children, babies and dolls dressed in their work clothes like farmers, firemen etc. Peg dolls come in one outfit.
 You cannot change their clothes/dress-undress them.